chapdel/fmc/docs/configuring-mail-providers/postmark.md

 Using Postmark for bulk mail is currently in beta.
 Before start sending campaigns via Postmark we highly recommend getting in touch with their support and let them know you want to start sending bulk emails.

-## Handling Mailgun feedback in an existing Laravel app
+## Handling Postmark feedback in an existing Laravel app

 You should only follow these instructions when you've installed Mailcoach in an existing app.